p3k22/P3k-Bluetooth-GamePad-Over-LAN-Server/README.md

 *Effortless Setup*

 -
-   Connect to your PC's Windows server automatically.
--
    Instant Connection: Android app automatically detects and links with the Windows server on the same network.
 -
    GamePad Emulation: Emulate a full-fledged Bluetooth GamePad to unlock a genuine gaming experience on Windows.